qualimente/infra-exercises-terraform/aws/multi_tier_app/README.md

 Consider that we might want to have multiple instances...

-Add the 'count' field to the `aws_instance` resource definition, set to 1.
-Reference `count.index` in subnet lookup.
+Update the ASG's `desired_capacity` field 2.
+Plan & Apply.

 # Local Development and Testing #